matrix-org/matrix-spec-proposals/proposals/3966-exact-event-property-contains-push-condition.md

 [MSC3887](https://github.com/matrix-org/matrix-spec-proposals/pull/3887) is an
-unfinished alternative which suggests allowing [`event_match`]() to search in arrays without over changes.
+unfinished alternative which suggests allowing [`event_match`]() to search in arrays without other changes.

 ## Security considerations